-The general fund budget, as approved by the voters on May 18, 2021, for the year ending June 30, 2022, is \$34,665,460.
-This is an increase of \$486,804 or 1.42% over the previous year's budget.
-The increase is principally in the instructional program (\$366,650) area of the budget.
+The general fund budget, the only fund with a legally adopted budget, as approved by the voters on May 18, 2021, for the year ending June 30, 2022, is \$63,984,675.
+This is an increase of \$893,547 or 1.42% over the previous year's budget.
+The increase is primarily within the instruction program area of the budget.

-The District budgeted revenues other than property taxes and STAR at a \$427,568 increase over the prior year's estimate.
-The assigned, appropriated fund balance applied to the budget in the amount of \$343,167 is a decrease of \$325,833 from the previous year.
-Additionally, the District has elected to appropriate \$851,396 of reserves towards the next year's budget, which is an increase of \$10,696 over the previous year.
-A property tax increase of \$374,373 (1.56%), levy to levy, was needed to meet the funding shortfall and cover the increase in appropriations.
+The District budgeted revenues other than property taxes and STAR at a \$506,126 decrease from the prior year's estimate, which is principally due to estimated increases in state aid.
+The assigned, appropriated fund balance applied to the budget in the amount of \$544,000 did not change from the previous year.
+Additionally, the District has elected to appropriate \$450,000 from the employees' retirement system reserve.
+An increase in property tax of \$949,673 or 1.67%, levy to levy, was needed to meet the funding shortfall and cover the increase in appropriations.